thein3rovert/SecureDoc/README.md

 Now that we have a way to get the document we need to find a way to saveDocument because we dont have any document in our database so we cant get any yet.
 Thats what we will be working on next.

+## Document Service Implementationm 2 (Save Document)

+### Document DTO creation.

+First we created a Document class in the DTO package, this is going to represrent the document class that we are sending to the frontend we cannot use the IDocument because that is for interacting with the database.
+It's basically the representation of the document we are going to be working with on the client side.

+So now we will be working on saving the document metadata in the database and also save the document in the server, so that what we are going to be working on next.